hieunugent/javadataStructure/backendmap.md

 8. The response travels across the internet, back to Alice’s computer.

 9. Alice’s browser receives the response and uses that information to create and render the view that Alice ultimately sees!
+# Memory management
+- Memory management is the functionality of an operating system which handles or manages primary memory and moves processes back and forth between main memory and disk during execution.
+Memory management keeps track of each and every memory location, regardless of either it is allocated to some process or it is free.
+It checks how much memory is to be allocated to processes.
+It decides which process will get memory at what time.
+It tracks whenever some memory gets freed or unallocated and correspondingly it updates the status.